 The final destination on the day's adventure is the European-style village of Las Cuevas, located just before the Chilean border.
 Between Las Cuevas and the international tunnel to Chile, there is a path that leads to Christ the Redeemer of the Andes.
 This monument sits at 3,832 meters (12,572 feet) above sea level and symbolizes the union between Argentina and Chile.

-Tours that Include Historical Villages Tour in Mendoza River Valley
+Itineraries with Historical Villages Tour in Mendoza River Valley

 Immerse yourself in the sights, tastes, and rhythm of Argentina on this ten-day adventure.
 Begin by exploring the culture of Buenos Aires on a city tour.
 Then, enjoy a tango lesson in the city where the dance was born.
 Next, venture to Medoza and indulge your senses while taking part in informative and delicious wine tours of the region.
 Finally, visit the colonial city of Salta, which is your jumping off point for the rugged gorges, salt flats, and painted deserts of Argentina's far north.